kharekshitij/EmailApp/README.md

 # EmailApp
-# Please update from Email and Password in sendEmail action method of home controller
+# Please update from Email and Password in send Email action method of home controller.